 The Bank of America Institute's March 2026 report on the business of women's sports documented a near-tripling of overall women's sports viewership in the United States from 2020 to 2025.
 The Nielsen 2025 Global Sports Report found that 53% of women's sports fans are men.
 SponsorUnited reported that among the top 100 most-endorsed college athletes, women athletes earned 52% of partnership money while men earned 48%.
 NIL deal value in volleyball rose 146% year over year.
 Women's basketball engagement outpaces men's on social platforms.

 The MWW analysis found athletes deliver an average 5.6% social engagement rate compared to the 1.9% average for non-athlete influencers.
 The differential is larger for women athletes in sports where the audience relationship is more personal and community-driven than in broadcast-dominated revenue sports.
-The commercial NIL opportunity for these athletes is real, documented, and currently being extracted by brands that have moved faster than most programs in recognizing it.
-The gap is not on the brand side.
-It is on the athlete side: the business entity structures, IP ownership frameworks, deal negotiation support, and revenue system management that would allow those athletes to capture full value from market interest that already exists.

 Sources: Bank of America Institute, March 2026; MWW, September 2025; Fox Sports, June 2025.